-- For reasons of consistency and fairness the interview panel should comprise the same people who were involved in the short-listing. - Normally, the interview panel will include the person who will hold line management responsibility for the successful candidate along with another officer with whom the job-holder would have a functional relationship. - The Chair of the panel will be a fully trained recruiter (who has undergone the Council's recruitment and selection training).
+- For reasons of consistency and fairness the interview panel should be consistent for all steps of the process. - Normally, the interview panel will include the person who will hold line management responsibility for the successful candidate along with another officer with whom the job-holder would have a functional relationship. - The Chair of the panel will be a trained recruiting manager (who has undergone the Council's recruitment and selection training).
 They will oversee the selection process and ensure that it is carried out fairly in accordance with the Council's procedures and guidance.
-The other panel members should also be fully trained recruiters.
-However, if this is not the case, until such time as those yet to be trained have undergone training they must familiarise themselves with the content of this guidance (in particular the legal and equality duties) and should undertake the equality Online Interactive Learning module, before becoming involved in interview panels. - On occasion, an interview panel member may be in a position where their ability to remain impartial could be compromised e.g. having a personal relationship with or being related to a candidate (this will have likely been identified at the shortlisting stage).
+The other panel members should also have completed recruitment and selection training.
+However, if this is not the case, until such time as those yet to be trained have undergone training they must familiarise themselves with the content of this guidance (in particular the legal and equality duties) and should undertake the equality Online Learning module, before becoming involved in interview panels.

+- On occasion, an interview panel member may be in a position where their ability to remain impartial could be compromised e.g. having a personal relationship with or being related to a candidate (this will have likely been identified at the shortlisting stage).
 Where there is any doubt, they should not participate in the interview process. - For reasons of legal accountability, it will not normally be the case to include someone on the selection panel who is not an employee of Aberdeen City Council.
-Any proposal to do so must first be discussed with Human Resources.
-The exception to this is for appointments to teaching jobs where there is a legal requirement to include certain individuals who are not employees of the Council (see below) and for the appointment of Chief Officials which has Elected Member involvement. - When planning, the interview panel should meet in advance of the interviews to agree: - o the roles of the panel members (e.g. who will chair the panel) - the structure and format of the interview - the interview questions and who will ask them and the order they will be asked. (see section on question design below for more information about this)
+Any proposal to do so must first be discussed with People and Organisational Development.
+The exception to this is for appointments to teaching jobs where there is a legal requirement to include certain individuals who are not employees of the Council (see below) and for the appointment of Chief Officials which has Elected Member involvement. - When planning, the interview panel should meet in advance of the interviews to agree: - the roles of the panel members (e.g. who will chair the panel) - the structure and format of the interview - the interview questions and who will ask them and the order they will be asked. (see section on question design below for more information about this)

-Teaching Posts
+6.7 Teaching Posts